xmtp/xmtp-dot-org/docs/dev-concepts/network-layer.md

 The nodes use Waku node software to connect to other nodes and form a peer-to-peer network to relay and store envelopes submitted and requested by client apps.

 Currently, nodes are configured to rate limit high-volume publishing from message API clients.
-Rate limits can change at any time.
-The message API returns a 429 status code to a rate-limited message API client.
+A rate-limited message API client can expect to receive a 429 status code response from node.
+Rate limits can change at any time in the interest of maintaining network health.

 In the network layer, an **envelope** contains a payload, often encrypted, that is not observable by nodes.
 The payload could be a public key bundle, private key bundle, or a message created by a client app, but this information is opaque to nodes.
 Meaning is assigned to these envelopes in the [Client layer](#client-layer).